marcelom/botocore-examples/README.md

 you will have botocore installed and will have your AWS credentials configured.
 Since AWS CLI uses the botocore credential verification routine you should be good to go on accessing AWS from these examples.

-Each example requires you to fill in some values (for example the S3 bucket nam) for these examples to work.
+Each example requires you to fill in some values (for example the S3 bucket name) for these examples to work.

 Contributing